BCcampus/tlpd/README.md

 - install the plugin [Events Manager](https://wordpress.org/plugins/events-manager/)
 - activate the bundled theme 'CBox Theme' which comes as part of `Commons in a Box`
 - activate this child theme 'Teaching and Learning Professional Development'
-- install dependencies via the `composer install` command in your terminal
+- (developers) install dependencies via the `composer install` command in your terminal

 #### Purpose ####
 The main purpose of the child theme is to tie the locations of events generated from `Events Manager` to a map using Google API.